If you are short on time:

 Even after accounting for alternatives, supply meets only half of demand

-Students do not operate within a single accommodation segment but form part of a broader residential ecosystem.
+Our modelling recognises that students do not dwell within a single accommodation segment but form part of a broader residential ecosystem.
 Their housing choices span private rentals, BTR schemes, co-living concepts, and PBSA.

 Looking ahead to 2028, the situation is not expected to change significantly.
 The shortfall of student accommodation will remain substantial, highlighting ongoing opportunities for targeted development in the area.